Travel & conservation company, since 1991

 18 July 2016, 17h30

-A herd of elephants surrounds us, very relaxed, then a young female just a few metres away gives us horns for no reason – ear-clapping and big attitude before she changes gear and wanders off as if nothing happened.
-My companions giggle nervously and breath out, and we are on our way again.
+A herd of elephants surrounds us, very relaxed, then a young female just a few metres away gives us horns for no reason – ear-clapping and a big attitude before she changes gear and wanders off as if nothing happened.
+My companions giggle nervously and breathe out, and we are on our way again.

 18h30

 Damside sundowner drinks – surrounded by 11 rotund lions as they relax, satiated after gorging on a two-day-old buffalo carcass.
 Three rhinos trot by to slake their thirst before snorting off into the fading light.
 A massive herd of buffalos on the far bank drinking and kicking up dust – must be a thousand-plus thirsty bovines.
 Lions not interested – #FlatCats.
 Then a buffalo bellows in the dark distance and hyenas cackle excitedly.
 The largest male lion is up and running, very focused.
 So are we, engine gunning and flashlight darting, searching.
 Ten minutes later and the bellowing and whooping are intense – then we smell blood.
-Up ahead we see hyenas mauling a buffalo, tearing chunks off the struggling bovine.
+Up ahead, we see hyenas mauling a buffalo, tearing chunks off the struggling bovine.
 But hold on, what’s that?
 With her back to us and watching the ruckus intently, is a leopard – also drawn by the noise and promise of a meal.
 Then all hell breaks loose – the lion arrives, full of piss and brandy, and the leopard bolts, as do the hyenas after the largest collects a smack from the boss cat.
 Lion slaps the buffalo around before clamping down on its throat, ends the suffering.
 A second male lion arrives, chases off the lingering hyenas and settles down to feed – fat belly and all.

 19 July 2016, 07h00